spring-projects/spring-batch/spring-batch-samples/README.md

 and leaving out the details of the supporting batch execution environment configuration.

-### Trade Job

-The goal is to show a reasonably complex scenario, that would resemble the real-life usage of the framework.

-This job has 3 steps.
-First, data about trades are imported from a file to database.
-Second, the trades are read from the database and credit on customer accounts is decreased appropriately.
-Last, a report about customers is exported to a file.

 ### Batch metrics with Micrometer

 This sample shows how to use [Micrometer](https://micrometer.io) to collect batch metrics in Spring Batch.